godotengine/godot-website/collections/_article/godot-3-3-has-arrived.md

 Being able to easily cut/copy and paste nodes sounds like a basic feature to have, but it is only now that it [could finally be implemented in a reliable way](https://github.com/godotengine/godot/pull/34892), thanks to the hard work of Tomasz Chabora ([KoBeWi](https://github.com/KoBeWi)).
 Previously, to copy nodes within the scene, they had to be duplicated and dragged under the desired parent.
 Moving nodes between scenes was only possible by using the clunky "Merge from scene" feature.
 Being able to copy nodes as easily as you can copy text was probably one of the most-wanted features since the first release of Godot!

-There were multiple attempts at implementing it, but it took time to refine them into someting reliable that could be merged, especially due to the need to take into account the full complexity of the scene tree (instanced scenes, editable children, shared or unique resources and subresources, etc.).
+There were multiple attempts at implementing it, but it took time to refine them into something reliable that could be merged, especially due to the need to take into account the full complexity of the scene tree (instanced scenes, editable children, shared or unique resources and subresources, etc.).
 In Godot 3.3, the dream has come true: nodes can be cut, copied and pasted, both within the same scene and between scenes.
 Manipulating the scene tree has never been this convenient.

 ![Node copy-pasting in action!](/storage/app/media/3.3/copy-paste.gif)